thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/group-set-selector.md

 ## Component Post-Migration

 Make sure nothing breaks in the future.
 Perform unit tests.
 Keep the TypeScript updated too.
+Other Group related files need to be migrated as well.